Charel-G/underfloor-heating-planner/README.md

 loop begins at the entry edge of the zone and runs in rows or columns depending on which wall is entered before returning to the point where the return line starts.
 The return line then retraces the original route back to the distributor so no second loop is drawn inside the zone.
+The serpentine pattern is clipped to the actual zone polygon so irregular shapes like triangles no longer produce pipes outside their boundaries.

 ## Features